bradenhc/client-config/README.md

 In-memory client configuration library for single-page web applications

 ```
-npm install @bradenhc/client-config
+npm i @bradenhc/client-config
 ```

 ## Usage

 The `client-config` library uses the `fetch()` API to retrieve configuration from your server for your web application.
-The asynchrounous request to load the configuration is done using the `ClientConfig.load()` function and only happens when you explicitly call the function in your application.
+The asynchrounous request to load the configuration is done using the `ClientConfig#load()` function and only happens when you explicitly call the function in your application.

 Assume we have the following configuration located in `/assets/config/default.json` on our server: